 Employees are assigned a Securities Disclosure Profile based on two criteria: (1) their ability to influence Standard & Poor's products and services and (2) their access to Material Non-Public Information, in fact or appearance, by virtue of their role and responsibilities.
 Your Securities Disclosure Profile identifies your level of access and influence ("Level") and the extent of your restrictions by Practice Area, group, or Sector, as applicable by business ("Scope").
-If you are not sure of your Securities Disclosure Profile, contact Securities Disclosure Compliance.8
+Employees may review their Securities Disclosure Profile by logging into the PSTS System.
+If you are not sure of your Securities Disclosure Profile, contact Securities Disclosure Compliance.5